dungba88/promise4j/README.md

 });
 ```

-2. Explicitly return Promise<ANY_TYPE, ANY_TYPE, Throwable> to cover all exception types.
+2. Explicitly use a PipeDoneCallback<ANY_TYPE, ANY_TYPE, Throwable> or PipeFailureCallback<ANY_TYPE, ANY_TYPE, Throwable> to cover all exception types.

 ```java
 ...pipeDone((PipeDoneCallback<Integer, Integer, Throwable>)response -> {